dementive/ImperatorProvinceDataEditor/README.md

 # Installation

-Download the zip file of the repository and take the binary file out of the bin folder and put it where you want to use it.
+Download the latest release of the repository and take the binary file out of the bin folder and put it where you want to use it.

 # Setup